Fashion design: Mass market

 Currently, the fashion industry relies more on mass-market sales.
 The mass market caters for a wide range of customers, producing ready-to-wear garments using trends set by the famous names in fashion.
 They often wait around a season to make sure a style is going to catch on before producing their versions of the original look.
 To save money and time, they use cheaper fabrics and simpler production techniques which can easily be done by machines.
 The end product can, therefore, be sold much more cheaply.

 There is a type of design called "kutch" originated from the German word kitschig, meaning "trashy" or "not aesthetically pleasing".
 Kitsch can also refer to "wearing or displaying something that is therefore no longer in fashion".

 Income

-Median annual wages for salaried fashion designers were $61,160 in May 2008.
-The middle 50 percent earned between $42,150 and $87,120.
-The lowest 10 percent earned less than $32,150, and the highest 10 percent earned more than $124,780.
-Median annual earnings were $52,860 (£40,730.47) in apparel, piece goods, and notions - the industry employing the largest numbers of fashion designers.